github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/refreshing-user-to-server-access-tokens.md

   `POST https://github.com/login/oauth/access_token`

 This callback request will send you a new access token and a new refresh token.
 This callback request is similar to the OAuth request you would use to exchange a temporary `code` for an access token.
-For more information, see "[Identifying and authorizing users for GitHub Apps](/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/#2-users-are-redirected-back-to-your-site-by-github)" and "[Basics of authentication](/rest/guides/basics-of-authentication#providing-a-callback)."
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/identifying-and-authorizing-users-for-github-apps#2-users-are-redirected-back-to-your-site-by-github)" and "[AUTOTITLE](/rest/guides/basics-of-authentication#providing-a-callback)."

 ### Parameters